Kraymer/F-dotfiles/README.md

 -------------

 Files that contain sensitive information and should not be published must contain *local* in their filename.
+They should be accompagnied by an *.example. file that will be published in place.

 FAQ
 ---